focusaurus/dotfiles-public/readme.md

 At the moment I am not using sticky keys and getting good mileage out of `xcape` to give dual purpose to some modifiers: when pressed and released on their own, they send an alternate keystroke or series of keystrokes, which I then bind to a script.
 However, I have used sticky keys extensively in the past and I would consider it again if I found maybe a good modal hotkey system and good support in X11 if it wasn't glitchy.

 See `~/.config/sxhkd/sxhkdrc` and `~/.config/i3/config` for my current set of keybindings.

+## Navigation Hotkey Approach

+I have found an approach to navigation hotkeys that I really like.

+- It's ergonomic both on my ergodox keyboard and on my ThinkPad keyboard (within the constraints of the laptop keyboard being terrible ergonomically as a starting point)
+- It has a simple concept that applies to my window manager, tmux, and applications
+- It avoids conflicting with preset or common modifier keys

+First, choice of modifiers rationale

+- Don't really want to involve Shift.
+Shift is for typing uppercase and doing the normal shift stuff.
+That's plenty for that one key.
+- Control is a default binding in many OSes for ultra-essentially like copy/paste, and tons of applications including most GUI text editors, most web browsers, most linux GUI apps, etc. Best to mostly leave that for the apps.
+- Alt is commonly used for switching into a mode for activating menus by letter keys, like alt+f opens the file menu then o selects the "Open" menu item.
+  - These days I never use this.
+I'm not sure why but it's not something that's necessary in most of my apps.
+Web apps tend not to use traditional GUI toolkit menubars anymore and although VS Code has one, I use the command palette instead which is way better anyway.
+  - So for that reason I use alt as my window manager primary modifier
+- That leaves Super, which on linux is mostly left available for end user hotkeys, and so I use it for that

+OK now that we have chosen modifiers, how do we make it ergonomic-ish?
+I use the command `setxkbmap dvorak -option "ctrl:nocaps,altwin:swap_lalt_lwin"` to setup my keyboard, and that altwin option means my left alt and left win keys get swapped, but my right alt is still just right alt.
+That means on my thinkpad keyboard my main modifiers are the keys next to the spacebar.

+Now for the non-modifier keys, I want this to easily be able to become muscle memory and I want it ergonomic, so that means mostly home row.
+So here's how I have it set up:

+- I bind the home row keys as a "T-shaped" arrow layout
+ - s is Left, d is Up, f is right, and c is down
+   - That's qwerty which is printed on my keyboard, but I actually touch-type dvorak layout so it's o is Left, e is Up, u is Right, and j is down
+- AFAIK this regular (non-inverted) "T" shape is rare.
+I remember reading somewhere that some early game used it, but I can no longer find a link for that.
+[Here's an interesting Nerd Corner article](http://eldacur.com/~brons/NerdCorner/InverseT-History.html) on various arrow key arrangements but interestingly it does **not** mention T-shape (it does have inverted-T though).
+- My reasoning is avoid the already-overworked pinky and for me hitting the row below the home row is way easier than stretching up for the row above, so I go down for down arrow.
+  - Non-columnar key layout on my thinkpad futzes with this a bit.
+It's really nice on the columnar ergodox layout.
+- This T arrangement is mirrored on the right hand and I bind both of them so I can use either hand
+- So on my ergodox I do everything with the left hand primarily since that's where my Super and Alt modifiers are
+- But on my thinkpad to navigate my window manager, I use my left thumb on the Super key, which is mapped to the key just left of the spacebar.
+I do this by moving my whole hand so there's no reaching the thumb under the palm of the hand which I find intolerable.
+Then I navigate with my right hand home row.
+- For navigating apps, it's the same arrangement but the hands are switched.
+Right hand thumb presses the right Alt key and left hand home row does the arrows.

+OK so now the logical navigation works like this:

+- Left/Right mean left/right
+  - i3 focus left/right
+  - firefox or VS Code activate tab to the left/right
+  - tmux activate window to the left/right
+- Up means "small switch" roughly
+  - tmux this switches to previous pane
+  - i3 this switches to the previous window
+  - firefox currently I have this set to "Home" which scrolls to the top of the page
+  - VS Code still TBD
+- Down means "big switch" roughly
+  - tmux this switches to the next session
+  - i3 I don't have this bound.
+I don't yet make use of workspaces but if I start eventually this might move to the next workspace
+  - firefox this does PgDown
+    - These are the same bindings I have for the extra mouse buttons I have near my thumb on my vertical mouse, so I have Home and PgDown available both on the mouse itself as well as with home row hotkeys
+  - VS Code still TBD

+This is facilitated by my `~/bin/app-nav` script which can tell which application has focus and branch to send the appropriate keystrokes via `xdotool`.

+So far for me this has been super clutch in not getting super frustrated with tmux.
+I can't stand prefix keys for stuff I'm doing very frequently, and this gives me most of what I need with a regular hotkey.